-Tim Benz, Associate President: Tim brings extensive development experience to MISF, having served in marketing and fundraising roles at the College of Saint Benedict, Catholic Charities of St. Paul and Minneapolis, Cretin-Derham Hall, and the Catholic Diocese of Sioux Falls.
-He has also been active on the Advisory Council for the Immaculate Heart of Mary Catholic School in Minnetonka and on the Board of the Hopkins Early Learning Center.
+Tim Benz, President: Tim came to MISF in January, 2014, as Associate President.
+He became president of MISF on July 1, 2014.
+His professional background and passion for private and independent education make him the ideal person to lead MISF into the future.
+Tim began his work at MISF spending time with Jim Field to gain a broader understanding of MISF members' opportunities and challenges.
+Together they met with members, state policymakers, donors, and friends.
+As president, Tim has responsibility for overall management of the MISF office and staff.
+He will lead the creation of a new strategic plan, oversee development, marketing, finance, member retention and recruitment, and assist in evaluating MISF's programs and services to ensure that MISF schools are receiving the most value from their membership.
+Tim served in marketing and fundraising roles at the College of Saint Benedict, Catholic Charities of St. Paul and Minneapolis, Cretin-Derham Hall, and the Catholic Diocese of Sioux Falls.
+He has been active on the Advisory Council for the Immaculate Heart of Mary Catholic School in Minnetonka (now Notre Dame Academy) and on the Board of the Hopkins Early Learning Center.
 In addition to having two children currently enrolled in MISF member schools, he also attended private schools from kindergarten through grade 12.
 He has a bachelor's degree in marketing from the University of St. Thomas and has held the Certified Fundraising Executive designation since 2005.

-Michele Speranza, Executive Assistant and Office Manager: Michele came to MISF in July 2010 with over 14 years of Executive Assistant/Office Management experience.
-She provides administrative assistance to Jim Field, and take care of our daily office needs.
-Prior to joining MISF, she was Executive Assistant to the CEO and Office Manager for a telecommunications provider.
+Michele Speranza, Executive Assistant and Office Manager: Michele came to MISF in July 2010 with over 14 years of executive assistant/office management experience.
+She provides administrative assistance to Jim Field and Tim Benz, and takes care of our daily office needs.
+Prior to joining MISF, she was executive assistant to the CEO and office manager for a telecommunications provider.
 Michele is a product of 16 years of private education!
-Michele earned her Bachelor’s Degree in Elementary Education from The College of St. Catherine in St. Paul, Minnesota.
+Michele earned her bachelor’s degree in elementary education from The College of St. Catherine in St. Paul, Minnesota.

 Debbie Kaliszewski, Business Manager: Debbie began her career at MISF in September of 2012.
 She handles all of the accounting functions and provides assistance with HR and insurance compliance.
 Before coming to MISF, Debbie worked as an accountant at a social service agency for nine years.
 Prior to that time, she was co-owner of a construction company.